consiglionazionaledellericerche/jscontact-tools/README.md

     CLIENTPIDMAP
     XML

-4. The the SpeakToAs object is mapped to GENDER property as in the following:
+4. The SpeakToAs object is mapped to GENDER property as in the following:

     SpeakToAs.grammaticalGender     GENDER
     male                            M